splunk/public-o11y-docs/infrastructure/network-explorer/network-explorer-setup.rst

 The reducer is a single pod per Kubernetes cluster.
 If your cluster contains a large number of pods, nodes, and services, you can increase the number of CPU cores allocated to it.

 Change the following parameters in the :new-page:`Network Explorer values file <https://github.com/Flowmill/splunk-otel-network-explorer-chart/blob/master/values.yaml#L87>` to increase or decrease the number of CPU cores.
-Values can be set between 1-32 cores.
+You can set between 1-32 cores.

 The following example shows you how to change increase the number of CPU cores.